sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>iptables-services</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : iptables and ip6tables services for iptables
+Short desc    : iptables and ip6tables services for iptables
 URL          : http://www.netfilter.org/projects/iptables
-Лицензия     : GPLv2 and Artistic Licence 2.0 and ISC
+License      : GPLv2 and Artistic Licence 2.0 and ISC
-Описание     : iptables services for IPv4 and IPv6
+Descript     : iptables services for IPv4 and IPv6
              :
              : This package provides the services iptables and ip6tables that have been split
              : out of the base package since they are not active by default anymore.